limmjacc/bambu-RFID-decoding/README.md

-# Bambu PLA Matte Black — NFC Spool Profile
+# Bambu PLA Matte Black - NFC Spool Profile

 `Bambu_PLAMatte_Black.nfc` tag dump.
 This file extracts the human-readable metadata and key settings stored on the filament spool's NFC tag so you can quickly see recommended print settings, spool info, and security notes.
+Although this file is NFC data, it still classifies as RFID.
+All NFC devices are HF-RFID devices, but not all RFID devices are NFC devices.

 ---